 • MW8B is located between the CWA and the groundwater extraction system.
 MW8B data represent groundwater in the St. Peter Sandstone aquifer immediately downgradient of the CWA.
-Figure 4.4 illustrates TVOC concentrations at MW8B, which have ranged from 1 μ g/L to 300 μ g/L over the past 20 years.
-In October 2012, the TVOC concentration at MW8B was 35.3 μ g/L. TVOC concentrations at MW8B have decreased significantly since the commission of extraction well EW2 in January 2006.
+Figure 4.4 illustrates TVOC concentrations at MW8B, which have ranged from 1 μg/L to 300 μg/L over the past

-- EW2 data represent groundwater from the Lower Sand and St. Peter Sandstone aquifers that is captured by the extraction system.
+- 20 years.
+In October 2013, the TVOC concentration at MW8B was 29.78 μ g/L. TVOC concentrations at MW8B have decreased significantly since the commission of extraction well EW2 in January 2006. - EW2 data represent groundwater from the Lower Sand and St. Peter Sandstone aquifers that is captured by the extraction system.
 EW2 was installed in September 2005 and commissioned in January 2006.
 Figure 3.10 illustrates TVOC concentrations at EW2, which have remained below 100 μg/L since 2005. - MW12B data represent groundwater in the St. Peter Sandstone aquifer downgradient of the extraction system.
 Figure 4.5 illustrates TVOC concentrations at MW12B, which have historically remained below 6 μg/L since 1997.
-In October 2012, there were no VOCs detected at MW12B. - Data from the four converted residential monitoring wells represent groundwater in the St. Peter Sandstone aquifer further downgradient of the Highway 96 Site.
-Figure 4.6 illustrates that TVOC concentrations at 11 Robb Farm Road decreased from 1989 through 1992 and have remained relatively stable (below 10 μg/L) since In October 2012, the TVOC concentration at 11 Robb Farm Road was 0.54 μg/L. Figure 4.7 illustrates that TVOC concentrations at 1 Lily Pond Road have fluctuated between not detected and 30 μg/L since sampling began in 1990.
-In October 2012, the TVOC concentration at 1 Lily Pond Road was 19.31 μg/L. Figure 4.8 illustrates that TVOC concentrations at 11 Lily Pond Road have typically remained below 5 μg/L since 1996.
-In October 2012, there were no VOCs detected at 11 Lily Pond Road.
+In October 2013, the TVOC concentration at MW12B was 0.78 μg/L. - Data from the four converted residential monitoring wells represent groundwater in the St. Peter Sandstone aquifer further downgradient of the Highway 96 Site.
+Figure 4.6 illustrates that TVOC concentrations at 11 Robb Farm Road decreased from 1989 through 1992 and have remained relatively stable (below 10 μg/L) since 1990.
+In October 2013, the TVOC concentration at 11 Robb Farm Road was 0.52 μg/L. Figure 4.7 illustrates that TVOC concentrations at 1 Lily Pond Road have fluctuated between not detected and 30 μg/L since sampling began in 1990.
+In October 2013, the TVOC concentration at 1 Lily Pond Road was 15.6 μg/L. Figure 4.8 illustrates that TVOC concentrations at 11 Lily Pond Road have typically remained below 5 μg/L since 1996.
+In October 2013, there were no VOCs detected at 11 Lily Pond Road.
 Figure 4.9 illustrates that TVOC concentrations at 6 Blue Goose Road have remained below 5 μg/L since 1997.
-In October 2012, the TVOC concentration at 6 Blue Goose Lane was 0.1 μg/L. The overall decline of TVOC concentrations at the four converted residential well locations can be attributed to Site remediation activities and natural attenuation.
+In October 2013, there were no VOCs detected at 6 Blue Goose Lane.
+The overall decline of TVOC concentrations at the four converted residential well locations can be attributed to Site remediation activities and natural attenuation.